Mychal Judge: Legacy

-A campaign has been started in East Rutherford, New Jersey, to have a statue of Judge erected in its Memorial Park.

 Alvernia University, a private independent college in the Franciscan tradition in Reading, Pennsylvania, named a new residence hall in honor of Judge.

 The Father Mychal Judge Memorial in the village of Keshcarrigan, County Leitrim, Ireland, was dedicated in 2005, on donated land which had belonged to Judge's ancestors.
 People from the village and surrounding area celebrate his life every year on the 9/11 anniversary.

-In 2006, a documentary film, Saint of 9/11, directed by Glenn Holsten, co-produced by Brendan Fay and narrated by Sir Ian McKellen, was released.
+The 2006 documentary film Saint of 9/11 was directed by Glenn Holsten, co-produced by Brendan Fay, and narrated by Sir Ian McKellen.

-Larry Kirwan, leader of the Irish-American band Black 47, wrote a tribute song entitled "Mychal" in honor of Judge that appeared in the band's 2004 album New York Town.
+Larry Kirwan, leader of the Irish-American band Black 47, wrote the tribute song "Mychal" in honor of Judge, which appeared on the band's 2004 album New York Town.

 The Father Mychal Judge Walk of Remembrance takes place every year in New York on the Sunday before the 9/11 anniversary.
 It begins with a Mass at St. Francis Church on West 31st Street, then proceeds to the site of Ground Zero, retracing Judge's final journey and praying along the way.
 Every September 11, there is a Mass in memory of Judge in Boston, attended by many who lost family members on 9/11.

 At the National September 11 Memorial, Judge is memorialized at the South Pool, on Panel S-18, where other first responders are located.

 In 2014, Judge was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.

 In 2015, a statue was dedicated to Judge at St. Joseph's Park in East Rutherford, New Jersey, across the street from St. Joseph's Parish where he served for several years.

 In recognition of his heroic actions and his commitment to the dignity of LGBTQ people, Judge was posthumously awarded the Dooley Award by GALA-ND/SMC, an alumni organization of the University of Notre Dame, a prominent American Catholic university.

 In September 2021, Judge was nominated for sainthood in the Catholic Church.

 A documentary film directed by Brendan Fay that focuses on Judge, Remembering Mychal, premiered on October 26, 2021, in New York City.
 Featured voices in the film include Malachy McCourt and Pete Hamill.